Pursuing Post-Trial Remedies

 If you are disappointed with the judgment of the court or your sentence contact the Shipley Law Firm to discuss what post trial remedies are available in your case.

 POST SENTENCING MOTIONS.
 Maryland law allows several post sentencing options to Defendants, all of which are extremely time sensitive.
-The trial court has revisory power over a sentence for 5 years.
+The trial court has revisory power over a sentence for five years.

 - Motion to Correct Illegal Sentence.
 Defendant may file a Motion to Correct an Illegal Sentence at any time following sentencing.

 APPEAL.
 Upon conviction in Maryland, a Defendant has 30 days to file an Appeal.
 Appellate review can be sought in the Circuit Court, Court of Special Appeals and Court of Appeals.
-The Appellate process is complicated and requires a skilled attorney, such as those at the Shipley Law Firm.
+The Appellate process is complicated and requires a skilled attorney.

 VIOLATION OF PROBATION HEARINGS.
 Your freedom may be at risk if you are facing back up/suspended jail time.
 You could be held without bond pending the VOP Hearing or face parole retake.
 Contact the Shipley Law Firm for representation at your violation of probation hearing.